News

 The No Vigilantes Act requires any law enforcement officer operating in the state to visibly display identification indicating his or her agency and name or badge number when working.

-The U.S. Department of Justice (DOJ) argued the two state laws violated the Supremacy Clause of the U.S. Constitution, which mandates that if state laws conflict with federal laws, the federal law takes precedence.
+The U.S. Department of Justice (DOJ) argued that the two state laws violated the supremacy clause of the U.S. Constitution, which mandates that if state laws conflict with federal laws, the federal law takes precedence.
 The department also argued that the laws violated the intergovernmental immunity doctrine, which prevents federal and state governments from interfering with each other’s operations.

-The DOJ argued that prohibiting facial coverings and requiring identification put officers’ safety at risk as violent crime against federal immigration officers has skyrocketed in recent months.
+The DOJ argued that prohibiting facial coverings and requiring identification put officers’ safety at risk because violent crime against federal immigration officers has skyrocketed in recent months.

 The judge denied the federal government’s other challenges.